 Therapy for Asian-Americans in NYC

-The weight of living between cultures sometimes looks and feels like holding your family's values in spaces not meant for you, with the quiet ache of
+The weight of living between cultures sometimes looks and feels like holding your family's values in spaces not meant for you, with the quiet ache of belonging everywhere and nowhere at the same time.

 In one room you're too much.
 In another you're not enough.
 You've learned to read the space, adjust and code switch so seamlessly that it looks effortless from the outside.
 But it takes something from you every time.